England thrash South Africa en route to last eight

 |South Africa (0) 0

-England steamrollered South Africa to top Pool C on their way to a World Cup quarter-final against Australia.
+England thrashed South Africa to top Pool C and set up a World Cup quarter-final against Australia next Sunday.

-A much-changed Red Roses side ran in 13 tries as they overwhelmed a spirited Springboks side.
+A much-changed Red Roses side ran in 13 tries as they overwhelmed a spirited Springboks side in Auckland.

 Second row Rosie Galligan - one of six England players making their first appearance in the tournament - was driven over for the first of her three tries after six minutes.

-Connie Powell rounded off her own hat-trick in the 69th minute.
+Hooker Connie Powell rounded off her own hat-trick in the 69th minute.

 Sadia Kabeya dotted down to complete an emphatic win.

-England's victory also confirms Wales' place in the last eight where they will face hosts New Zealand.
+England's victory also confirms Wales' place in the last eight where they will face hosts New Zealand on Saturday.

 The Red Roses have extended their record streak to 28 successive wins and are now potentially three matches from Rugby World Cup glory.